 No, it’s the bomb diggity.
 For real.

-As proof that this Slow-Cooked Green Beans recipe is so very good, my youngest son told me they “taste just like” our local barbecue joint’s beans.
+As proof that this Dutch Oven Green Beans recipe is so very good, my youngest son told me they “taste just like” our local barbecue joint’s beans.
 If you’ve ever eaten City Barbecue’s green beans, you might tear up a bit at my sweet kiddo’s compliment.
 I’ll cherish his words for years to come.
 Or at least for the next few days.

 In all seriousness, these beans really are quite tasty and very simple to make.
 I make them for all our holiday meals.
 My boys actually argue over their share.
 Of green beans.
 Enough said?